dcryan/dcryan/README.md

 I'm Daniel.

 I am a Remote Freelance Software Engineer and I like to travel.
 I'm currently based in Barcelona 🇪🇸, but I really enjoy being a digital nomad and explore while working.
 I learn by tinkering and doing.
-I'm an even better debugger than debugger.
+I'm an even better debugger than developer.
 I love picking up a new framework, API, or package and dissecting to see it's inner workings.

 **{...} My Preferred Stack**
 ```json